Geometry-preserving and interpretable dimension reduction for compositional data: Estimation of compositional SDR

 \subsection{Intrinsic Predictive Model of CKDR}

-Although SDR is inherently a supervised dimension reduction technique, most SDR-based methods stop at identifying an SDR subspace, without directly addressing the prediction of $Y$.
-Typically, an additional decision layer is required to specify a prediction rule in the reduced feature space.
-In contrast, a key advantage of the proposed CKDR framework is that it naturally embeds a predictive model within the dimension-reduced domain.
-This built-in structure enables direct evaluation of the reduction quality through predictive performance and facilitates principled cross-validation for selecting key hyperparameters such as the target dimension, kernel bandwidth, and the regularization parameter $\varepsilon_n$.
+Although SDR is a supervised technique, many SDR methods stop at identifying an SDR subspace, without directly addressing the prediction of $Y$.
+In contrast, CKDR embeds a predictive model within the dimension-reduced domain, where predictions are explicitly computable from samples.
+This built-in structure enables evaluating reduction quality via predictive performance, supports principled cross-validation for hyperparameters such as the target dimension and the regularization parameter $\varepsilon_n$, and facilitates our optimization algorithm via successive convex approximation (Section~\ref{sec:optimization-sca}).

-Earlier KDR methods have largely overlooked this built-in predictive capability, often resorting to independent prediction procedures for downstream tasks (e.g., \cite{chen2017kernel}).
-The predictive model described in this section is not only applicable to our compositional setting but also extends naturally to prior KDR formulations based on semiorthogonal reductions or variable selection.

-The intrinsic predictive model from the CKDR framework emerges from a fundamental connection between our trace objective $\Tr(\hatsig_{YY|PX})$ and the objective function of kernel ridge regression (KRR).
+The intrinsic predictive model of the CKDR framework emerges from a fundamental connection between our trace objective $\Tr(\hatsig_{YY|PX})$ and the objective function of kernel ridge regression (KRR).
 Specifically, taking a CONS $\{g_i\}_{i=1}^\infty$ of $\ch_\cy$, we can express

 where each summand, computed analogously to \eqref{eq:residual}, corresponds to a KRR problem for the scalar response values $(g_k(y_i))_{i=1}^n$ and inputs $(Px_i)_{i=1}^n$.
-This decomposition reveals that CKDR implicitly performs an infinite sequence of KRR tasks in the reduced feature space.
+This decomposition, similarly noted by prior studies \citep{fukumizuKernelDimensionReduction2009, liuSparseKernelSufficient2024}, reveals that CKDR implicitly performs an infinite sequence of KRR tasks in the reduced feature space.
+However, for general $k_\cy$, this infinite-sum form leaves it unclear how to obtain explicit predictions.

-This expression can be further \emph{vectorized} by representing the responses $y_i$ via its canonical feature map $k_\cy(y_i, \cdot)\in\ch_\cy$ and invoking the notion of vector-valued RKHS \citep{micchelli2005learning}.
+We show that the expression \eqref{krr} can be \emph{vectorized} by representing the responses $y_i$ via its canonical feature map $k_\cy(y_i, \cdot)\in\ch_\cy$ and invoking the notion of vector-valued RKHS \citep{micchelli2005learning}.
 Specifically, consider the $\ch_\cy$-valued RKHS $\cg_\cz$ associated with $k_\cz$, defined by a closed linear span of the $\ch_\cy$-valued functions of the form $z \mapsto k_\cz(z, \cdot)\gamma$ for $z\in\cz$ and $\gamma\in\ch_\cy$.
 This space satisfies the vector-valued reproducing property

+Using this vectorization, we have the following equivalence result: \begin{theorem} Define the joint objective function